Eschatologue/CM_wiki/docs/class/magus/traveler.md

 ### Level 7: Greater Shift

-*Your knowledge of Chronomancy magic allows you to adjust the effects of time for the creatures around you.*
+*"Your knowledge of Chronomancy magic allows you to adjust the effects of time for the creatures around you."*{.quote}

 You can use [Temporal Shift] whenever a creature that you can see within 30 feet fails a D20 Test.
 It must use the new result of its d20 roll.